dwiwad/hockey_site/README.md

 ### Sept.
 22, 2025 - Turn the dashboards live
 - [ ] Change functions from static and historical to live
-- [ ] Add a meta-tag in the markdown for raw analysis that links to a notebook
+- [X] Add a meta-tag in the markdown for raw analysis that links to a notebook

 ### Sept.
 6, 2025 - Keep on keepin on
 - [X] Write the demographics deep dive notebook file
 - [ ] Do the ground exploration and analysis to define TDI; Need this for the blog post and dash
 - [ ] Design the "Shape of the Game" Dashboard
+- [ ] Find the right icons that are thin in each case

 ### July 31, 2025 - Standup some content
 - [ ] Optimize backend for scalability